Agent skills

-Agent Skills are reusable sets of instructions that give your AI agent specialized capabilities.
-Think of them as ready-made talents — like drafting emails, summarizing meetings, or organizing documents — that your agent can load on demand during a conversation.
+Agent skills are reusable sets of instructions that give your agent specialized capabilities.
+Think of them as ready-made solutions, such as drafting emails, summarizing meetings, or organizing documents that your agent can load on demand during a conversation.
 Skills keep your agent's core instructions focused while allowing it to handle a wide range of tasks.

-Unlike adding everything to an agent's main instructions, skills are loaded only when needed.
-This means your agent stays efficient and responsive, pulling in the right expertise at the right moment.
+Unlike putting everything in your agent's main instructions, skills load only when they are needed.
+Your agent stays efficient and responsive, pulling in the right expertise at the right moment.

-- On-demand loading — Skills are activated only when the conversation calls for them, keeping your agent fast and focused.
+- On-demand loading—Skills activate only when the conversation calls for them, so your agent stays fast and focused.

-- Reusable — A single skill can be linked to multiple agents across your organization.
+- Reusable—You can link a single skill to multiple agents across your organization.

-- Easy to create — Write skills manually, import them from a file, or let AI generate them for you.
+- Easy to create—Write skills yourself, import them from a file, or let an agent generate them for you.

 - Open your agent in the agent editor.

-- Click the Skills tab in the editor navigation bar.
+- Click on the Skills tab in the editor tool bar.

-You will see a list of all skills currently associated with your agent, along with options to create, import, search, and manage them.
+You will see every skill linked to your agent, along with options to create, import, search, and manage them.

-The AI Skill Wizard helps you generate a complete skill from a simple description.
+The Skill Wizard helps you generate a complete skill from a short description.

 - On the Skills page, click New.

-- In the Skill Creation Wizard, describe what you want the skill to do (e.g., "Help users write professional follow-up emails after meetings").
+- In the Skill Wizard, describe what you want the skill to do (for example, "Help users write professional follow-up emails after meetings").

 - Click Generate.